MediaComem/comem-webdev/subjects/cli/README.md

 ### Install Git Bash (Windows users only)

-You're going to install **Git Bash**, an alternative CLI that emulates a UNIX-like CLI on Windows.
+You're going to install **Git Bash**, an alternative CLI that emulates a Unix-like CLI on Windows.

 <!-- slide-column 30 -->